-Both sides complete the reconnect sequence as follows:
+Both sides complete the reconnect sequence for retries and LDTSTOP disconnects as follows:

 - 1. Complete the training and initialization sequence to reach Operational - 2.
 Send NOPs to establish RxNextPktToAck and the correct flow control buffer counts - 3.
 Wait to receive NOPs with RxNextPktToAck and new flow control buffer credits - 4.
 Replay any packets in the history structure starting at RxNextPktToAck+1 and resume normal operation.